 Hiking the Old Roads

-We went out onto the upper part of Road 7920 at 3500′.
-There I saw an old trailhead sign.
-But the road hasn’t been in use in years.
-Later we turned left onto Road 610 at the next fork.
-Then we bypassed Point 3881 from the east.
+We went onto the upper Road 7920 at 3500′, where I saw an old trailhead sign.
+We walked the long deserted road before turning left onto Road 610 at the next fork.
+Soon, we bypassed Point 3881 from the east.

-Shortly, we turned onto Road 120.
-Then we left the path at 4000′ as it veered west.
-From there, we stayed on the crest on what looked like a trail.
-I put on snowshoes in the trees.
-Later we went up to the west of Point 4898.
+We turned onto Road 120 before leaving the path at 4000′ as it veered west.
+Then we stayed on the crest and followed what looked like a trail.
+I put on snowshoes in the trees, and we went up west of Point 4898.

 See more trip photos here.